gougou9903/list_container/README.md

 Node objects have pointers to next, previous nodes and stores user value.

-On the user side interaction with the list elements is done with the help of Iterator objects.
-Following operators are overloded for them: +, ++ (postfix and prefix form), -, -- (postfix and prefix form) (incrementing iterator returns iterator to the next node and so on).
+On the user side interaction with the list elements is done with the help of bilinear Iterator objects.
+Following operators are overloded for them:
+- to get the corresponding node value: "*"
+- to travel between the nodes: "+", "-", "++", "--" (both postfix and prefix form for the last two) (incrementing iterator returns iterator to the next node and so on).

-You can use doxygen to get more detailed documentation.
+Use doxygen to get more detailed documentation.